carjug/fortune_tellerbot/README.md

 Follow her at @CirceNurse if you want you want to know what your future holds <3

 [Bot Trello Board](https://trello.com/b/79G8V6kl/fortune-teller-bot)
-- Author and push a README (in plain text or markdown) that describes your project:
   - What is the goal of the project?
     + To further learn how to consume the Twitter API, search for tweets with a given set of words, and publish tweets in response automatically.
   - Who is the target audience (can be just yourself)?